A Convection-Diffusion model on a star shaped graph: Well-possedness

 \subsection{Weak solutions}

-First we introduce the notion of weak solution of system \eqref{main.eq}.
-Let us assume a priori that the solutions $\bu=(u_1,\ldots,u_{n+m})$ of problem \eqref{main.eq} are smooth enough and consider also $\bpsi=(\psi_1,\ldots,\psi_{n+m})$ as a smooth test function.
-Then, if we multiply the equation in \eqref{main.eq} by $\bpsi$ and integrate, we obtain that
+First we introduce the notion of weak solution to our system \eqref{main.eq}.
+Let us assume that we have a classical solution $\bu=(u_1,\ldots,u_{n+m})$ of problem \eqref{main.eq} on the time interval $[0,T]$, i.e. all the components $u_k$, $k=1,\dots, n$, are $C^{1,2}([0,T]\times I_k)$ and together with their derivatives decay to zero at infinity.
+Take $\bpsi=(\psi_1,\ldots,\psi_{n+m}) \in C_c^2(\Gamma)$, i.e. a function with all the components of class $C^2$ on the edge where they are defined and vanishing outside of a compact set.
+We multiply the equation in \eqref{main.eq} by $\bpsi$ and integrate, we obtain that